Back to all posts

 4. Remove breakpoints from DR registers.

-5. Return EXCEPTION_CONTINUE_EXECUTION
+5. Return EXCEPTION_CONTINUE_EXECUTION.

 // Sample handler code snippet in C